mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 If none of the channels are ready, there are two possibilities.
 If no `default` block is present, the `select` blocks until one of the channels is ready.
-If a `default` block is present, that code will run.
+If a `default` block is present, that code will run and the `select` will again check whether any of the channels are ready.

-TODO: Then does it block until a channel os ready?
+Using `break` in a `select` `case`, exits the `select`.

-When using `break` in a `select` `case` that is inside a `for` loop, to jump out of the loop add a label before the loop and `break` to it.
+To jump out of a loop that surrounds a `select`, add a label before the loop and `break` to it.
 Alternatively, use `return` to exit the containing function.

 The following code demonstrates two uses of the `select` statement.
 One works with channels that are sent a finite number of values.
-The other works with channels that are sent infinite numbers of values.
+The other works with channels that are sent an infinite numbers of values.

 ```go
 package main